-A vinyl slipmat (sometimes called a PLATTER MAT) is a thin mat placed between your turntable platter and your record.
-It reduces friction, protects your vinyl, and improves playback performance.
+A turntable slipmat (sometimes called a PLATTER MAT) is a thin mat placed between your turntable platter and your record.
+This turntable or record player mat reduces friction, protects your vinyl, and improves playback performance.
 DJs use slipmats for scratching and cueing, while audiophiles use them to reduce vibration and improve sound clarity.

 What does a Vinyl Slipmat Do?